 It’s easy to pick on pessimists, especially if you are not one.
 Besides, they expect it, right?
 (Sorry!)

 There are some positives to being pessimistic.
-Pessimists tend to be better prepared for things going wrong, where as the hyper-optimist can not be prepared for problems they never thought could happen.
+Pessimists tend to be better prepared for things going wrong, where as the hyper-optimist cannot be prepared for problems they though could never happen.
 Pessimists are also less likely to be derailed when “bad things” happen.

-However, pessimism can cause a person to not even try, and sometimes we get what we expect, be that good or bad.
+However, pessimism can cause a person to not even try, and sometimes we get what we expect, be it good or bad.
 In marriage a pessimist can annoy an optimist by seeming to always be down on whatever the optimist thinks or wants to try.
-The intent is not to say “you can’t do that” or “that will never work” but sometimes it does come across that way.
-If you are the more pessimistic, learn to word things in terms of “have you thought about what would happen if …”.
-If you are the more optimistic try to see the words of your pessimistic spouse as a warning, not a condemnation.
+The intent is not to say “you can’t do that” or “it will never work” but sometimes it comes across that way.
+If you are the more pessimistic, learn to word things in terms of “have you thought about what would happen if…”.
+If you are the more optimistic spouse, try to see the words of your pessimistic spouse as a warning, not a condemnation.